CasperKristiansson/python-version-patch-pr/README.md

   pull-requests: write
 ```

-Without these scopes, the action cannot push branches or manage pull requests.

----

-## Frequently asked questions
+## FAQ

-**Does it support multiple CPython tracks per run?**
+**Multiple CPython tracks per run?**
-No. If the scan finds multiple `X.Y` tracks, the run exits with `skipped_reason=multiple_tracks_detected` so you can investigate.
+No. If multiple `X.Y` tracks are detected, the run exits with `skipped_reason=multiple_tracks_detected`.

-**What if the latest release is a pre-release?**
+**Latest is a pre-release?**
-Pre-releases are ignored unless you set `include_prerelease: true`.
-The guard protects production workflows from accidental RC bumps.
+Ignored unless `include_prerelease: true`.

-**Can it update other dependencies?**
+**Updates other dependencies?**
-The action is laser-focused on CPython patch updates to stay predictable, fast, and audit-friendly.
+No. This action focuses on CPython patch updates for predictability and auditability.

-**How do I see progress?**
-Check `CHANGELOG.md` for release history and upcoming highlights.

----

-## Getting involved
+**Release history?**
+See `CHANGELOG.md`.

+## Roadmap and contributions

-- Review `CONTRIBUTING.md` for setup instructions and coding standards.
+* Read `CONTRIBUTING.md` for local setup and standards.
-- Open issues or PRs if you spot edge cases or want to collaborate on roadmap tasks.
+* Open issues or PRs for edge cases and roadmap items.

+## Security

-- Report security issues privately as described in `SECURITY.md`.
+Report security issues privately per `SECURITY.md`.

----

 ## License

-Released under the MIT License.
-See `LICENSE` for details.
+MIT.
+See `LICENSE`.

+> Like this Action?
+Star the repo.
+Adopt it in your org.
+Share feedback via issues or PRs.

+GitHub Action for zero-maintenance CPython patch updates across your repo.